As we receive repeated questions we will put answers here. Please send questions to us at atlcanqp@gmail.com

 Provincial/State QSO parties often use some geographic scheme to differentiate contacts between various areas in provinces/states.
 Some out of region operators are looking to hunt counties.
 Two provincial radio associations or clubs (NS and PEI) offer Work All Counties awards for their province.
 We considered other multipliers, such as Federal Electoral Districts.
 These are harder to map and determine exactly where you might be operating from.

-2. Who is the ACQP?
+2. Who is behind the ACQP?

 3. Can I help / get involved?